wavefrontHQ/docs/pages/doc/ts_vector_matching.md

 * `retainDimension()` allows to explicitly state which dimensions you want to see in the query output.
 * `removeDimension()` allows to explicitly state which dimensions you want to remove from the query output.

 For each function, you have to specify at least one `ts()` expression and at least one point tag value as a dimension.
+If dropping the dimension is impossible, you will see an error message, such as `Data not unique after dropping dimension`.

 ## Parameters